 Packed with antioxidants

-*Made with 5 ingredients (excluding water & salt), all of which you likely have on hand
+Moreover, the oats are a snap to make with 5 ingredients (excluding water & salt), all of which you likely have on hand.
+Yay!

 Intrigued?
 Then follow me through the easy steps for this very good morning breakfast.